You are using an outdated browser. For a faster, safer browsing experience, upgrade for free today.

 Enable connectivity

 Navigate to the Devices page.
-If you are presented with this open, click on Settings to enable wireless connectivity.
+If you are presented with this option, click on Settings to enable wireless connectivity.
 In your device settings (for iOS) click on the enable button.
 Android settings are similar but may differ from the image shown.

 Connecting to the DigiBall